raspberrypi/documentation/configuration/security.md

 sudo passwd -u root
 ```

-To enable root login again, use:
+To reset the password for root, use:

 ```bash
 sudo passwd root